threis/flashcards/README.md

-***
-    FlashCards
+## FlashCards
-***

 This is an example to use nextJS with electron and typescript to create a project flashcards!

-This application is under development
+:construction: :construction: This application is under development :construction: :construction:

-Propose to this project to create simple functionalities:
+#### Propose to this project to create simple functionalities:

 [ ] create function to add new flashcards